 While visiting the north of India, keep the following dates in mind.
 June: While June is the beginning of the monsoon season in the north, it is also the month when the weather is pleasant, and the landscapes are lush and green.
 Perfect for exploring the lush landscapes of the north!
 October: If you want to explore the colourful culture of North India, October is a great time to visit this part of India.
 December: If you are one of those who loves snowfall, then December is a great month to visit the Himalayan towns of the north.

-The first stop on this tour is the capital city of Delhi.
-The city is a walk down the memory lane of various old cultures and traditions that have existed for centuries.
-From the famous Red Fort to the imposing Jama Masjid, Delhi is host to some of the most iconic monuments in the country.
-You can also explore the lesser known and yet equally amazing places like the Qutub Minar and Humayun’s Tomb while in Delhi.
+Begin your journey in Delhi, the heart of North India.
+Immerse yourself in the contrast between Old Delhi’s narrow, winding lanes and the grandeur of New Delhi’s colonial architecture.
+Visit iconic sites like the Red Fort, India Gate, Qutub Minar, and Humayun’s Tomb.
+Delve into the city’s bustling markets, such as Chandni Chowk, and savour its eclectic cuisine.
 Be sure to visit the museums like the National Gallery of Modern Art and the National Museum to learn more about the cultural richness of Delhi.
 Delhi is also home to some of the best restaurants in the country and is a great place to try and explore some of the typical Indian cuisines.
 You can also try out some of the international cuisines like Italian, Chinese, and Japanese when in Delhi.

 Next, head to Agra, the home of the iconic Taj Mahal.
 Apart from the iconic mausoleum, there is also the Agra Fort, a UNESCO World Heritage Site, which is also worth a visit.
 You can also explore the famous Itmad-ud-Daulah’s Tomb, known for its architectural beauty.
 While in Agra, don’t forget to explore the lively and vibrant local markets.
 You can also visit the Sikandra, a UNESCO World Heritage Site, and the Naulakha Bagh, home of the original Peacock throne.
 Be sure to try out some authentic North Indian cuisines while in Agra.
 Delicious dishes like Dal Makhani, Makki ki Roti, and Malai Gosht are a must-eat when in Agra.